The question, “Can a Christian divorce an unbeliever?” is frequently asked.

 - Webster says, to sanctify is “To make productive of holiness”, which is to say having the quality of character and the power of ability for producing holiness in abundance.

-Two Views: The Prevailing View vs. Paul’s Intended View (Heretofore largely, if not entirely, unknown)
+Two Views: The Prevailing View vs. Paul’s Intended View (Heretofore largely unknown)

 To my knowledge no great divide has ever formed over what Paul meant when he used “sanctified” here.
-This actually surprises me however, and I suspect this has been the case due to indifference more than to universal agreement on the words usage here.
+This actually surprises me however, and I suspect this has been the case due to indifference more than to universal agreement on the usage here.
 It is likely that most expounders of this passage focus on verses 12 and 13, which answer the big question: Can or must a believer divorce their unbelieving spouse?
 The concern over Paul’s intended meaning of the word “sanctified” actually goes a long way in helping understand his instructions to unequally yoked believers, which is that they must get a divorce from their unbelieving spouse if the unbeliever fails to consent to live with the believer in accord with Paul’s pattern of consent.
 Since no controversy over Paul’s use of “sanctified” has ever taken root and the result has been a misapprehension of his meaning, then a controversy must now take place in order to rediscover the truth intended by Paul.
-Though controversy is disgusting the forfeiture of truth is too high a price to pay for peace and unity.
+Though controversy is loathsome the forfeiture of truth is too high a price to pay for peace and unity.
 We will first endeavor to explain the prevailing understanding, and then we will offer the understanding of the word “sanctified” that Paul indubitably intended to convey.
 Fortunately, Paul’s meaning was inserted or included within his very comments as he uses the word “sanctified”.
 It has only been missed all these long ages because men desire a different understanding or outcome if you will…a sinful one that allows freedom from God’s prohibition against being bound together with unbelievers.
+No great difficulty arises in discerning man’s great motivation to disobey God here; people do not like the idea that their options for a life partner are drastically limited.
+They want the freedom to marry whomever their heart desires.
+Therefore, overlooking God’s prohibition to marry outside the family of God comes far to easily as biblical history has shown.
+This disobedience comes with an awful price.

 The Prevailing View: A Sanctified Insurance Policy